 Okay, the first eye candy, and I hope you don’t mind me sayin’, Jackie, but this girl is good lookin’ — and super smart, too.
 I really enjoyed talking to her, and wish I lived in Florida so we could be BFFs even though I am old enough to be her mother.
 Okay, Todd is good lookin’, too, but Jackie and I girl-bonded, you know how that goes…

 Above: A set of Franklin Shockey pine dressers.
 Actually, it was via these two pieces that I connected with Jackie in the first place.
-I think she posted about them when I launched Knotty is Nice.
-Or something like that.
 I was going to feature them, saw she was in St. Pete, knew that we were heading down there soon, so made the date.
 Anyway: Knotty pine meets Midcentury Modern big time in these Franklin Shockey pieces.
 Kinda weird, in an awesome way.

 Above: The 1970s green plastic doored Broyhill credenza was my favorite piece of the day.
 As you know from my recent office remodel, I am into the acid colors right now, lime green is my favorite (hint hint: Retro Renovation 2013 Color of the Year).
 I took a close up (second shot) of how the plastic decorative panel was adhered to the furniture… thinking maybe someday I would try to hack this idea.